 Connect with Student Leaders from Around the World

 Delegates have a unique opportunity to connect with other student leaders from across the United States and around the world to discuss global challenges, share ideas, and identify solutions to these problems and build lasting friendships.
-In 2012, 150 students from 27 U.S. states and territories – as well as Brazil, Indonesia, Mexico, Nigeria, and Tanzania – participated in the Global Youth Institute.
+In 2013, 150 students from 26 U.S. states and territories – as well as Bangladesh, China, Mexico, Nigeria, Turkey, and South Africa – participated in the Global Youth Institute.

 Tour Innovative Industrial and Research Facilities